beginning of content

 • Swedish massage is one of the most common types of massage therapy.

-• Swedish massage often involves rubbing, kneading, stroking and tapping your muscles.
+• Swedish massage involves a therapist rubbing, kneading, stroking and tapping your muscles.

-• If you want to try Swedish massage, talk to your doctor first.
+• If you want to try Swedish massage and you have pain or a health condition, talk to your doctor first.

 What is Swedish massage?

 Swedish massage is one of the most popular forms of massage therapy.
-It's usually used to:
+It may be used for:

-The techniques used in Swedish massage are usually designed to help blood return to your heart.
-This helps to improve your circulation (blood flow).
+The techniques used in Swedish massage are generally designed to encourage blood flow to your heart and improve circulation.

 What does a Swedish massage involve?

-The most common strokes used during a Swedish massage are:
+The most common techniques used during a Swedish massage are:

 Before your massage begins, your massage therapist will talk to you about your health and lifestyle.

-Your massage therapist may use oils to help massage your skin smoothly and relax you.
+Your massage therapist may use oils to help their hands glide over your skin smoothly and relax you.

 What are the health benefits of Swedish massage?

-Many people use Swedish massage just to relax.
+Many people use Swedish massage for simple relaxation.
 It can also be used to help with physical conditions and has been shown to help relieve:

 Swedish massage can also be used to help people cope better with: